Bay County Utility Services Department

 How do I have my service restored after disconnection for non-payment?

 The due date for all residential water / sewer bills is 15 days after the bills are mailed.
 Accounts for which payments are not received by the due date will receive a 10% late penalty.
-Any accounts that have not been paid within 15 days of the due date (30 days after bills are mailed) will be subject to be disconnected.
+Any accounts that have not been paid within 15 days of the due date (30 days after bills are mailed) will be subject to disconnection.
 Accounts disconnected for non-payment will require payment of the outstanding balance plus a reconnect fee in order to restore service.
 Deposits will not be used to cover the past due balance.
-The fee to be reconnected is $30.00 if paid during regular office hours and $60.00 if paid after regular office hours.
+The fee to be reconnected is $40.00.

 How do I locate the master water valve in my house?